mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 their orbits into a sling shot aimed at Krida, specifically at the prison;
 there is a considerable margin of error, hence several rocks.

-The CFF’s intention is to knock out the communication antennae, the defence turrets and to breach the terminal building.
-A flotilla of mining ships carrying CFF fighters following in the rocks’ shadow will then land and stage the escape.
+The CFF's intention is to knock out the communication antennae, the defence turrets and to breach the terminal building.
+A flotilla of mining ships carrying CFF fighters following in the rocks' shadow will then land and stage the escape.
 The craft are typically small, old and repurposed for hauling ore but can still generate a good 3G of thrust.
 Once the rocks have done their job, CFF forces will advance into the prison